Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 This makes progression more meaningful, especially for players focused on naval gameplay.

-Navigation, Collisions, and Shallow Water
+Navigation, Collisions, and Shallows

-Movement now requires attention.
+Traveling by sea now requires attention.

 - ships take damage when colliding with other ships or islands